Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Februari 2025 08.49.54 UTC
+- WIB: Senin, 3 Februari 2025 09.51.24 UTC
-- WITA: Senin, 3 Februari 2025 09.49.54 UTC
+- WITA: Senin, 3 Februari 2025 10.51.24 UTC
-- WIT: Senin, 3 Februari 2025 10.49.54 UTC
+- WIT: Senin, 3 Februari 2025 11.51.24 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology